-Interest income is recorded on an accrual basis to the extent that such amounts are expected to be collected.
-In accordance with the Company's policy, accrued interest is evaluated periodically for collectability.
+Interest income is recorded on the accrual basis to the extent that such amounts are expected to be collected.
+In accordance with the Company's policy, accrued interest is evaluated periodically for collectibility.
 The Company stops accruing interest on investments when it is determined that interest is no longer collectible.
 Distributions from portfolio companies are recorded as dividend income when the distribution is received.

 The Company holds debt in its portfolio that contains a payment-in-kind ("PIK") interest provision.
 The PIK interest, which represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term, is generally recorded on the accrual basis to the extent such amounts are expected to be collected.
 The Company generally ceases accruing PIK interest if there is insufficient value to support the accrual or if the Company does not expect the portfolio company to be able to pay all principal and interest due.
-The Company's decision to cease accruing PIK interest involves subjective judgments and determinations based on available information about a particular portfolio company, including whether the portfolio company is current with respect to its payment of principal and interest on its loans and debt securities; monthly and quarterly financial statements and financial projections for the portfolio company is assessment of the portfolio company is business development success, including product development, profitability and the portfolio company's overall adherence to its business plan; information obtained by the Company in connection with periodic formal update interviews with the portfolio company's management and, if appropriate, the private equity sponsor; and information about the general economic and market conditions in which the portfolio company operates.
+The Company's decision to cease accruing PIK interest involves subjective judgments and determinations based on available information about a particular portfolio company, including whether the portfolio company is current with respect to its payment of principal and interest on its loans and debt securities; monthly and quarterly financial statements and financial projections for the portfolio company; the Company's assessment of the portfolio company's business development success, including product development, profitability and the portfolio company's overall adherence to its business plan; information obtained by the Company in connection with periodic formal update interviews with the portfolio company's management and, if appropriate, the private equity sponsor; and information about the general economic and market conditions in which the portfolio company operates.
 Based on this and other information, the Company determines whether to cease accruing PIK interest on a loan or debt security.
 The Company's determination to cease accruing PIK interest on a loan or debt security is generally made well before the Company's full write-down of such loan or debt security.

-Accumulated PIK interest activity for the years ended September 30, 2010 and September 30, 2009 was as follows:
+Accumulated PIK interest activity for the years ended September 30, 2009 and September 30, 2008 was as follows:

-Year Ended September 30, 2010 Year Ended eptember 30, 2009 PIK balance at beginning of period \$ 12,059,478 \$ 5,367,032 Gross PIK interest accrued 11,907,073 8,853,636 PIK income reserves (1,903,005) (1,398,347) PIK interest received in cash (1, 618, 762) (428,140) Loan exits (1,143,830) (334,703) PIK balance at end of period \$ 19,300,954 \$ 12,059,478
+September 30, 2009 Se ptember 30, 2008 PIK balance at beginning of period \$ 5,367,032 \$ 588,795 Gross PIK interest accrued 8,853,636 4,897,398 Accumulated deferred cash interest 243,953 PIK income reserves (1,398,347) Deferred cash interest income reserves (243,953) PIK interest received in cash (428,140) (114,412) Loan exits and other PIK adjustments (334,703) (4,749) PIK balance at end of period \$ 12,059,478 \$ 5,367,032

-Five investments did not pay all of their scheduled monthly cash interest payments for the period ended September 30, 2010.
-As of September 30, 2010, the Company had also stopped accruing PIK interest and original issue discount ("OID") on these five investments.
-At September 30, 2009, the Company had stopped accruing PIK interest and OID on five investments, including two investments that had not paid all of their scheduled monthly cash interest payments.
-At September 30, 2008, no investments were on non-accrual status.
+Two investments did not pay all of their scheduled monthly cash interest payments for the period ended September 30, 2009.
+As of September 30, 2009, the Company had stopped accruing PIK interest and original issue discount ("OID") on five investments, including the two investments that had not paid all of their scheduled monthly cash interest payments.
+At September 30, 2008, no loans or debt securities were on non-accrual status.